tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 # Overview

-This document is designed to operate in one of two primary topologies shown below, which we call "Shared Mode" and "Split Mode"
+This document is designed to operate in one of two primary topologies shown below, which we call "Shared Mode" and "Split Mode".

+In both cases, DNS records point to the provider's client-facing server.
+A client-facing server may operate in either mode simultaneously, depending on which domain is being served.

+In principle, the provider might not be the origin for any domains.
+As far as the client is concerned, it is the logical origin for a large set of innocuous domains, while also providing protection for some private domains.

 ## Topologies